 Studying in Indonesia is a fantastic experience!
-The people of Indonesia are the very friendly and welcoming, so it is easy to make new friends.
-The study experience can be at times a challenge, but from my own experience the lecturers and my fellow classmates were always encouraging of my efforts, and were there to help if I didn’t understand something.
+The people of Indonesia are very friendly and welcoming, so it is easy to make new friends.
+The study experience can be at times a challenge, but from my own experience the lecturers and my fellow classmates were always encouraging of my efforts and were there to help if I didn’t understand something.

 Yogyakarta is a great place to study and live.
 It has a mix of the traditional and the modern.
 It is a student city with more than 100 universities.
-In some places bustling with hundreds of people yet in other places you can find peace, quiet and tranquility.
+In some places bustling with hundreds of people yet in other places you can find peace, quiet and tranquillity.

 It is a big city but it retains that small city feel.
 There are virtually none of the high rise buildings and skyscrapers that dominate Jakarta.

 Universitas Gadjah Mada is one of the highest regarded Universities in Indonesia.
 I had a number of insightful and inspiring professors there and met dozens of new friends on campus.